Blog • Data • March 20, 2026

 Breaking it down by action type

 Not all conversion types respond equally.
-Two action types reached full statistical significance (marked with **).
-The rest trend positive but are not statistically significant.
+Two action types show clear, statistically significant lift.
+The rest trend positive but are not conclusive yet.

 💡